pramhanggoro/project_portfolio/README.md

 | XGBoost | 0.64 | 0.0045 | 0.0673 | 0.0515 |
 | **LightGBM** | **0.78** | **0.0027** | **0.0524** | **0.0387** |

-**LightGBM** was the best-performing model across every metric after group-aware hyperparameter tuning.
+**LightGBM** was the best-performing model across every metric after hyperparameter tuning.

-**`Voltage_measured`** was the most important feature across all three models, consistent with the correlation analysis showing measured/load voltage strongly associated with SoH.
+For LightGBM, the electrolytic resistance after a discharge cycle (re_dis) is the most important feature.
+For XGBoost, the charge transfer resistance after a charging cycle (rct_charge) is the most important feature.
+For Random Forest, the experiment duration and cycle number are the most important features.

 ## Notes

 - Train/test splits are done **by Cell_ID**, not by row, so no cycles from the same battery leak across the split.
 - Cross-validation during grid search uses `GroupKFold` (grouped by Cell_ID) for the same reason — model selection never sees validation folds contaminated by cells it trained on.

+## Future Works

+For future works, the author will attempt to re-fit available impedance data using a proper ECM to see if other parameters could affect the SoH even more.
+However, since the dataset does not include any explanation regarding the ECM used to fit the EIS data or even if any datapoints were omitted due to high Kramers-Kronig relation residuals, this is still a work in progress.